ThierrySans/CSCC09/project/index.md

 ### Presentation

 Given that we'll have about 50 projects.
 It is not possible to ask all of you to give a presentation in class.
 Instead, you are going to take a video demoing your app.
 This video must 3 min long (+-20 seconds).
-It should show your web app (no slide, no code) and the soundtrack should be you explaining what you are doing on screen.
+It should show your web app only (no slide, no code) and the soundtrack should be you explaining what you are doing on screen.
 To make this video, you can either use Zoom or VLC.

 ## Recommendations